infonl/info-techradar/radar/2023-08-01/contentful.md

 featured: true
 ---

-Contentful is a versatile headless CMS that allows teams to manage content across multiple digital platforms-and-operations.
+Contentful is a versatile headless CMS that allows teams to manage content across multiple digital platforms.
 Its API-first approach decouples content management from presentation, enabling parallel workflows between developers and content creators for faster digital product delivery.